 What is the Formula for Bleaching Powder?

 The formula of bleaching powder (Calcium Hypochlorite) is CaO(Cl)₂.
-Bleaching powder is combined with the action of chlorine gas (produced from the Chlor-alkali method) on dry slaked lime, Ca(OH)₂.
+Bleaching powder is formed with the action of chlorine gas (produced from the Chlor-alkali method) on dry slaked lime, Ca(OH)₂.

 Calcium Hydroxide Chlorine Calcium Oxychloride Water